summa-dev/summa-solvency/backend/README.md

 In this step, the user has to:

-- Ensure the `leaf_hash` (public input of the proof) aligns with the Poseidon hash of the `username` and `balances` provided by the CEX.
+- Ensure the user values in the proof file aligns with `username` and `balances` provided by the CEX.
-- Submit the proof to the `verify_inclusion_proof` method on the Summa contract Which will:
+- Submit the proof to the `verify_inclusion_proof` method on the Summa contract.
-  - Retrieve the `mstRoot` from the Summa contract and match it with the `root_hash` in the proof.
-  - Retrieve the `rootBalances` from the Summa contract and match it with the `root_balances` in the proof
-  - Verify the zk Proof

 The result will display as: